 The Roku 3 is remarkably easy to set up and, if you have your wireless network name and password ready, it should take about 10 minutes from start to finish.
 You will need to create a Roku account on your computer during the process as well, so make sure you have that available, too.
 But the setup process basically consists of plugging the Roku into a power outlet and connecting it to your TV via an HDMI cable.
 You then turn on the TV to the correct input channel, then follow the on-screen instructions.

 The Roku comes with a number of popular channels pre-installed, but you can use the channel store on the device to choose from hundreds of others.
 Many of them are free, but there are some that require a subscription or an upfront free.
-Those will be appropriately identified in the channel store, however.
+Those channels are appropriately identified in the channel store, however.
 There is also a free USB channel that you should download if you have videos on an external hard drive or flash drive that you want to watch through the Roku.

 For the channels that require a subscription, such as Netflix, you will need to activate them on your computer, or by entering your email address and password for that account.
 The exact process varies depending upon the service, but typically falls into one of those two categories.